AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 ### Tagging a restaurant

+* Prerequisites: There must be at least one restaurant in the current directory.

 1. Adding a tag for an existing restaurant in the restaurant directory

-    * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `tag 1 t/halal` <br>
        Expected: The tag of the restaurant is updated to halal.
 The output box shows the corresponding details of the updated restaurant.

 2. Removing a tag for an existing restaurant in the restaurant directory

-    * Prerequisites: There must be at least one restaurant in the current directory.

     1. Test case: `untag 1 t/halal` <br>
        Expected: The `halal` tag of the 1st restaurant is removed.
 The output box shows the corresponding details of